 For the purpose of helping Christians be better ambassadors to friends and family members who consider themselves Buddhists, I’d like to share with you a bit about the origin and founder of Buddhism, the teachings of Buddha, and some suggestions on reaching out to Buddhists with the gospel.

 Buddhism traces its roots back to a man by the name of Siddhartha Gautama.
 Siddhartha, now known as “the Buddha,” was born in Lumbini, a tiny village at the foot of the Himalayas in modern Nepal, just northeast of India.
 It was long believed that Siddhartha was born around 560 BC, but the modern consensus among scholars regarding that date has changed.
-Scholars now believe that there is better evidence to suggest he was born around 480 BC.
+Scholars now believe there is better evidence he was born around 480 BC.
 (Peter Harvey, An Introduction to Buddhism, 9)